Verification of vibration measuring transducers requires the following:

 2. Standard vibration transducer for defining vibration parameters;

-3. Coordinating amplifiers for connecting vibration transducers without built-in amplifier;
+3. Coordinating amplifiers for connecting vibration transducers without integrated amplifier;

 4. Generator for vibration board control;